pboardman/covid19-data-quebec/README.md

 The available datasets are:
 - `region` Contains the number of new case and total case, by region and by date.
 - `total` Contains the number of total case, total death, and total recovery in all of Québec by date.
+- `montreal` Contains the number of total case by boroughs of Montréal.

 The datasets are available as either JSON or CSV format.
 There is also a web version meant for a quick look at the datasets. they all contains the same information, only the format changes.